herruzo99/web2llm/README.md

 - `--check-content-type`: Force a network request to check the page's `Content-Type` header.
 Use for URLs that serve PDFs without a `.pdf` extension.

 #### Filesystem Options (For GitHub & Local Folders):
+When scraping a local folder or a GitHub repository, `web2llm` will automatically find and respect the rules in the project's `.gitignore` file.
+This ensures that the scrape accurately reflects the intended source code of the project.

 -   `--exclude <PATTERN>`: A `.gitignore`-style pattern for files/directories to exclude.
 Can be used multiple times.
 -   `--include <PATTERN>`: A pattern to re-include a file that would otherwise be ignored by default or by an `--exclude` rule.
 Can be used multiple times.
--   `--include-all`: Disables all default and project-level ignore patterns.
+-   `--include-all`: Disables all default, project-level, and `.gitignore` ignore patterns, providing a complete scrape of all text-based files.
 Explicit `--exclude` flags are still respected.

 ### Configuration